The big picture around data center environmental impacts

 • issuing of crypto-assets without a corresponding liability (not by a monetary authority)

-NB: Notice the inclusion of colocation into cloud which is rather circular, it is typically cloud services that uses colocation.
-Unlike the collocation data centers discussed above, clients are not tenants.
-Therefore, energy consumption related emissions are fully allocated to the cloud providers Scope 1 and 2 and the clients Scope 3.10 Being focused on the provision of generic digital services, such data center operators aggregate very large numbers of servers.
+NB: Notice the inclusion of colocation into cloud which is rather circular, it is typically cloud services that use colocation.
+Unlike the collocation data centers discussed above, the clients of cloud data centers are not tenants.
+The energy consumption related emissions of cloud data centers are fully attributed to the cloud providers Scope 1 and 2 and the clients Scope 3.10 Being focused on the provision of generic digital services, such data center operators aggregate very large numbers of servers.
 This gives rise to the term “hyperscale”.
-The power intensity of such data centers is also variable: if clients require accelerated computing cloud data centers will provide it.
+The power intensity of such data centers is also variable: if clients require accelerated computing cloud data centers will provide it, thereby multiplying the power intensity.

 We have laid out now the basic characteristics of the data center categories commonly used in environmental impact reports.
 The classification dimensions that seem relevant from an environmental accounting perspective are the following:

 • The Legal Ownership: The nature of the legal entity that controls the data center (one or more corporate entities, the public sector etc.).
-This will be the entity reporting environmental impact under Scope 1 and Scope 2.
+This will be the entity reporting environmental impact from owned data centers under Scope 1 and Scope 2.

-• The Business Model: The purpose of facility, the type of equipment, nature of digital services provided (and to whom).
-This determines the Scope 3 reporting, both upstream (embodied in IT equipment) and downstream (Client Use)
+• The Business Model: The purpose of the facility, the type of equipment, nature of digital services provided (and to whom).
+This determines the Scope 3 reporting, both upstream (embodied in IT equipment) and downstream (generated by Client Use)

 • The Power Intensity: The intensity or IT resource utilization, which in turns links to digital service provision rates.
 E.g. the number of operations per second, the volume of data send over the network per second, the heat that must be carried away per area or volume etc. These rates will in general depend on the technologies used and the nature of digital service provided.